 While there were no arrests made during the worldwide Women’s March, Inauguration Day protests did not go quite as smoothly.
-You have probably seen videos of violence from both protestors and police.
-Throughout the afternoon, there were small pockets of protesters responsible for smashing the windows of large banks, and some protestors also reportedly threw rocks and bricks at officers.
+You have probably seen videos of violence from both protesters and police.
+Throughout the afternoon, there were small pockets of protesters responsible for smashing the windows of large banks, and some protesters also reportedly threw rocks and bricks at officers.

 All told, over 200 people were arrested on Inauguration Day for protesting.
 Most were charged for felony rioting.
 Here in New York, seven people were arrested after blocking the sidewalk around Trump Tower.

 Arresting people was just one of the ways that the police responded, though.
 Cops also threw flash grenades into the crowd and used pepper spray on protesters.
 In one video that has circulated on social media, the police sprayed pepper spray mere feet away from an elderly woman who was bent over while multiple people rushed to her aid.
 Videos from NPR also show police spraying crowds of people who are fleeing from them.

 Pepper spray and other forms of violence are meant to be used in self-defense.
 So when are police crossing the line?
 When are they engaging in police brutality?